-Ana Lily Amirpour’s A Girl Walks Home Alone at Night is a much-welcome departure from this recent dumbing-down.
+Ana Lily Amirpour’s A Girl Walks Home Alone at Night is a much-welcome departure from the recent dumbing-down of vampire flicks.
 This self-described Iranian vampire spaghetti-western dwells in darkness and challenges us to squint after it.
 Shot in black-and-white widescreen, it weaves a cold, moody tone with ideas of revenge, vigilantism, and feminine strength – but also hope and love in the face of bleak surroundings.

 Set in the fictional Iranian ghost-town of Bad City, the story involves very few characters and a bare-bones plot but manages to generate an overpowering feeling of discomfort and darkness.
 Our main male protagonist, Arash (played by Arash Marandi), is always struggling to pay off his junkie father’s debts, and most recently is involved with a pimp named Saeed (Dominic Rains).
 Saeed is your standard exploiter of women.
 He takes advantage of his prostitutes, intimidates everyone he meets, and is generally self-obsessed, with a real hipster/douchebag vibe to boot.

 This is our introduction to the eponymous girl, played by Sheila Vand.
 She stalks the dark streets of Bad City, and Vand imbues her with an aloof confidence that is strangely intimidating yet alluring.
 Because, despite the bleak environment, she owns a sexuality that stands as both a challenge to the world around her, and an expression of her own desires – even the nefarious ones.
 When she meets Arash, their relationship blossoms into a lone light in this dark world, and you find yourself drawn into their strange tryst.
-Much is left unstated, but there is a haunting beauty here that is unmistakeable.
+Much is left unstated, but there is a haunting beauty here that is unmistakable.

 The true strength of A Girl Walks Home Alone at Night is how it successfully incorporates a multitude of disparate elements into a cohesive unit.
 Sometimes, it is spooky and weird, or funny and adorable.
 Other times, you feel the symbolism of the submissive chador being repurposed as an intimidating cowl.
-The film challenges the viewer to be okay with a relatively simple plot and lets the tone of the film do much of the heavy lifting.
+The film challenges the viewer despite a relatively simple plot, allowing the tone of the film do much of the heavy lifting.
 It is able to get away with this with its immaculate technical skill and some amazing shot composition that grabs your attention and forces you to take everything in subconsciously.